Ahmad R. Safa, PhD

 H. H. Gregg Professor of Cancer Research

-2017-present Member, Editorial Board, Journal of Advances in Breast Cancer Research and
+2017-present: Member, Editorial Board, Journal of Advances in Breast Cancer Research and Development

-2009-present Member, Editorial Board, International Journal of Biochemistry and Molecular
+2009-present: Member, Editorial Board, International Journal of Biochemistry and Molecular Biology

 Safa AR, Glover CJ, Meyers MB, Biedler JL, Felsted RL.
 Vinblastine photoaffinity labeling of a high molecular weight surface membrane glycoprotein specific for multidrug-resistant cells.
 J Biol Chem 1986; 261:6137-6140.